 - Changes to default arrangements – within seven days.

-- Any rule changes relating to matters dealt with in the SFR – within 14 days.
+- Any rule changes relating to matters dealt with in the SFR – within fourteen days.

 - Changes to UK membership of the designated system – within seven days.

-Where a system makes such a notification, the Bank will require the system operator to attest that, in light of this change, the system continues to meet the requirements for designation.
+Where a system notifies the Bank of changes to its default arrangements or its rules, the Bank will also require the system operator to attest that, in light of this change, the system continues to meet the requirements for designation.
 An appropriate member of the senior management of the system operator should provide this attestation.
 Typically, we would expect this to be a direct report of the CEO.
+An attestation is not required in relation to changes to membership.

 Where the home state regulator has equivalent requirements, we will not seek any further information.
 However, if there are no equivalent local requirements, the Bank may review the change and seek additional information if necessary.